HardstuckGuild/GW2-Tooltips.js/docs/README.md

 			// Debug option to show warnings in case the api does not respond with all requested items. validateApiResponses            : true,

+			// User hook to run after data download is complete.
+Not awaited. afterDownload                   : undefined,

 			// Discouraged / Debug options
 			apiImpl                         : undefined,
 			workerPath                      : undefined,